weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 15.

 Describe the range K of f.
 (It is a certain compact subset of R*.)
-(a) Show that there are exactly 4 points p € K such that
+(a) Show that there are exactly 4 points p  \in  K such that

 (VE (p)) =0.

 Find these points.
-(b) Determine the set of all q € Ksuch that
+(b) Determine the set of all q  \in  Ksuch that

 (Vf) (a) =0.